4infantasy/files.md/README.md

 All these are stored as plain local `*.md` files.

 It works like a regular chat, so it's easier to use because there's less resistance.
-We used to send memes to friends, now we send notes to bots.
+We used to send memes to friends, now we send notes to the bot.
 We reuse all-too-familiar pattern for the greater good.

 Can be used as a desktop/mobile app or as a Telegram bot.